Éléonore de Bourbon: Marriage

+Later life

 When her husband died after a failed medical treatment, Éléonore did not inherit anything, since Philip William had willed all his possessions to his half-brother Maurice of Nassau, Prince of Orange.
-She died childless, though raised her great-niece, Louise de Bourbon.
+She had no children, though raised her great-niece, Louise de Bourbon.

+When her brother in an effort to be freed from imprisonment after being accused of treachery, he offered to influential courtier the Duke of Luynes, that his brother Honoré d'Albert, 1st Duke of Chaulnes could marry his widowed sister in exchange for his release, but Éléonore rejected the marriage and her brother didn't pressure her to accept.

+Death

+Éléonore died at Muret-le-Château on 20 January 1619.